DistrictOfJoban/nteutil/README.md

 # NTEUtil
 This is a set of utilities and helper scripts that attempts to ease the development of utilizing the Script feature in the [Nemo's Transit Expansion addon](https://github.com/zbx1425/mtr-nte) by abstracting lower level implementation into a function you can call.

+> [!WARNING]
+> This project is deprecated.
+I would recommend you to reference the code within and copy the necessary snippet to your own code, instead of relying on this framework-like approach.

 ## Features
 - [network_util](docs/network_util.md) - Contains functions to fetch text/json data over the internet.
 - [math_util](docs/math_util.md) - Contains functions for math-related operation (Lerping, Clamping, etc.), and easing function.